-Wind Cave National Park and Jewel Cave National Monument both offer cave tours and both require sturdy footwear, so be sure to check if there are clothing requirements for the tour you are looking to take.
+Great Basin National Park, Wind Cave National Park and Jewel Cave National Monument all offer cave tours and all require sturdy footwear.
+Always be sure to check if there are clothing requirements for the tour you are looking to take.

 We were actually planning to visit both Sand Creek Massacre NHS and Bent’s Old Fort National Historic Site on a winter road trip, only to find Sand Creek Massacre NHS was closed the day we were going to go.
 Fortunately, we figured it out before we drove out that way.

 Additionally, pay attention to the guidebooks and sites.
 In some of the more popular parks, parking lots fill up early and stay filled.
 Jenny Lake in Grand Teton National Park and Jordan Pond in Acadia National Park both see significant visitors and, in order to visit them, you need to make them an early morning priority.

 Warning signs in National Parks are both something I take seriously and a source of amusement for me.

 Yellowstone’s warning signs, in particular, should inspire caution.
 The geothermal features can seriously injure a careless hiker or thrill seeker and the fences around cliffs are there for good reason.

 I rarely find a National Parks site which doesn’t warn about interacting with animals.
 Sometimes, like in Yellowstone or Cape Cod National Seashore, those signs are sobering.
 At Fort Union Trading Post National Historic Site, however, the warning against perils of the ground squirrels seems a bit much, especially by comparison.